 The Canadian Community Economic Development Network (CCEDNet) represents a national membership of individuals and organizations committed to strengthening communities by creating economic opportunities that enhance social and environmental conditions for all.
 CCEDNet members have developed a wide range of innovative models stimulating community action for inclusive economic development.
-CED tax credits, new hybrid legal structures, community investment funds, neighbourhood revitalization programs, and innovative procurement practices are just a few examples.
-Working together, CED initiatives and all levels of governments can scale up these effective approaches to overcome complex social challenges with community-led solutions, creating inclusive, resilient communities and economies that strengthen the well-being of all Canadians (including citizens, immigrants, refugees, asylum seekers, temporary foreign workers) and future generations.
+CED initiatives and all levels of governments can scale up these effective approaches to overcome complex social challenges with community-led solutions and create inclusive, resilient communities and economies that strengthen the well-being of all Canadians (including citizens, immigrants, refugees, asylum seekers, temporary foreign workers) and future generations.

-Guiding Principles: Promoting Self-Determination and Inclusion impact them.
-Involving grassroots community organizations in design, planning, and implementation of programs and policy better ensures that decision-makers (including governments) are guided by those who are directly impacted.
+Guiding Principles: Promoting Self-Determination and Inclusion

 Strong, resilient communities are built around the principles of democracy, human rights, social justice, and respect for equity, inclusion, and diversity.

-CED approaches make concrete efforts to promote participation and include people that are often excluded from decision making processes that directly

-Co-creation between decision-makers and community is crucial.
-Too often, the end-users or stakeholders affected by program and policy decisions are excluded from the process.
-The consequence of this is that high-value grassroots expertise is missed, decreasing the efficacy and ultimate value of investments, potentially negatively affecting peoples' lives.
+Given the wide range of diverse realities across regions and communities, co-creation between decision-makers and community is crucial.
+Too often, the endusers or stakeholders affected by program and policy decisions are excluded from the decision-making process.
+Consequently, high-value grassroots expertise is missed, decreasing the efficacy and ultimate value of investments and potentially negatively affecting peoples' lives.
+CED approaches make concrete efforts to promote participation and inclusion of people; grassroots community organizations are involved in the design, planning, and implementation of programs and policy and better ensure decision-makers (including governments) are guided by those who are directly impacted.

-CCEDNet members believe strongly that all public policy development and program implementation should be guided by the following principles:
+CCEDNet and its members aspire to develop policies and implement programs guided by the following principles: